 - The head of the penis folds down when the foreskin is pulled back;

 - The skin of the glans cannot be completely pulled back.

 This problem can often be confused with phimosis, however, with phimosis, the frenulum is usually not seen at all.
 However, if there is a suspicion of either a short frenulum or phimosis, a consult with a urologist is recommended to start the appropriate treatment.
 Ideally, treatment should be done before becoming sexually active to prevent any future discomfort.

 The treatment for a short frenulum should always be guided by a urologist, because, depending on the tightness of the frenulum, different techniques, such as ointments with betamethasone or skin stretching exercises, can be advised.

 However, surgery is recommended in almost all cases, as decreasing the frenulum tightness can prevent future frenulum tears.

 How is surgery done

-Surgery to treat a short frenulum, also known as frenuloplasty, is a very simple and rapid form of treatment that can be done at the urologist or plastic surgeon's office, using only local anesthesia.
-Usually, the technique takes about 30 minutes and the man can return home shortly after surgery.
+Surgery for a short frenulum, also known as frenuloplasty, is a very simple and quick treatment that can be done in the office of the urologist.
+The surgery usually takes about 30 minutes, using only local anesthesia, and the patient can return home shortly after.